TissUUmaps/TissUUmaps-docs/docs/starting/projects.rst

                         "type": "string"
                     },
                     "autoLoad": {
                         "description": "If the CSV file for the marker dataset should be automatically loaded when the TMAP project is opened.
-If this is false, the user has to instead click on the marker button to load the dataset.", "type": "boolean",
+If this is false, the user instead has to click on the marker button in the GUI to load the dataset.", "type": "boolean",
                         "default": "false"
                     },
                     "uid": {
-                        "description": "A unique identifier used internally for the marker dataset", "type": "string"
+                        "description": "A unique identifier used internally by TissUUmaps to reference the marker dataset", "type": "string"
                     },
                     "expectedHeader": {